Windows Managed Devices

-The Twingate Windows Client is distributed in an MSI package in order to allow automated managed device deployment.
+The Twingate Windows Client is distributed in both an EXE and MSI package format, allowing organizations to choose the method of device deployment that works best for them.

-You can download the MSI release for the latest Client version here which you can download and configure in your MDM solution (for example, Microsoft InTune).
+You can download the EXE release for the latest Client version here which you can download and configure in your MDM solution (for example, Microsoft InTune).

 We also maintain a historical public changelog of prior releases.

-The MSI package supports a number of command line options that are useful for automated deployments:
+Both the EXE and MSI packages support a number of command line options that are useful for automated deployments:

-• Pre-configure the Twingate Network.
-The network= option allows pre-configuring the Twingate Network name so that users do not have to enter this information.
+option allows pre-configuring the Twingate Network name so that users do not have to enter this information. - Automatically reconnect after an update.
+The

 Example

 Usually, yes, but this depends on whether you allow users to have local admin rights on their Windows PC.
-Automatic updates cannot be installed without the local user providing administrator authorization, so if you do not allow local admin rights, you should disable automatic updates.
-The MSI command-line setting allows flexibility for different user groups depending on their local admin permissions.
+User-triggered updates cannot be installed without the local user providing administrator authorization, so if you do not allow local admin rights, you should disable local user-triggered updates.
+The command line option allows flexibility for different user groups depending on their local admin permissions.

 In summary:

-• If you allow local admin rights: We recommend you leave automatic updates enabled (this is the default).
+- If you allow local admin rights: We recommend you leave user-triggered updates enabled (this is the default).
 Users will be prompted when an update is available and asked to update the Twingate Client.

-• If you do not allow local admin rights: You should disable automatic updates.
+- If you do not allow local admin rights: You should disable user-triggered updates.
 This is because, if optional updates are enabled, users will receive update availability prompts but will not be able to update the Client.
 New versions of the Twingate Windows Client must instead be pushed to users via your MDM solution.

 Microsoft Intune and Endpoint Manager